tesoph/MS1_Portfolio/README.md

 * As a user, I want to be clearly presented with links to the artist’s social media accounts so I can keep up to date and/or interact with them across the web.

+* As a user, I would to know more about the artist's background and work.

 * As a user, I want to be able to buy merchandise or artwork so that I can support the artist’s work.

 ### Wireframes